FREQUENTLY ASKED QUESTIONS

 There is no fixed quota on the number of students to be admitted per cohort; we consider each application on its own merit, and then take into consideration academic and relevant backgrounds, nationalities and so on.

-What topics are covered in the MEM Seminar Module and who are the speakers?
+What topics are covered in the MEM Seminar Course and who are the speakers?